-The truth is that when it comes to our kitchen, we tend to use a number of unsustainable products that create A LOT of waste in the long run.
+The truth is that when it comes to our kitchen, we use many unsustainable products that create A LOT of plastic waste in the long run.

 From toxic detergents in plastic bottles and synthetic sponges to plastic wraps, various single-use items, etc.

 Luckily, there are sustainable zero waste kitchen products and alternatives to almost anything!

 Now we will explore 32 eco-friendly kitchen products that will help you create an (almost) zero waste kitchen!

 The products are divided into 5 categories to find specific items easily:

 - Zero Waste Kitchen Products: Shopping / On the go